-- (1) For each dwelling unit, one non-illuminated nameplate, professional sign, or sign indicating a permitted home occupation on the property upon which the sign is located, with an area of not more than six (6) square feet per face. - (2) For subdivisions, mobile home parks, or condomium, townhouse, or apartment complexes, one non-illuminated Monument sign containing an area of not more than eight (8) square feet and located not more than five (5) feet above ground level at its highest point, identifying the subdivision, mobile home park, or complex, may be displayed.
+- (1) For each dwelling unit, one non_illuminated nameplate, professional sign, or sign indicating a permitted home occupation on the property upon which the sign is located, with an area of not more than six (6) four (4) square feet per face. - (2) For subdivisions, mobile home parks, or condomium, townhouse, or apartment complexes, one non_illuminated Monument sign containing an area of not more than eight (8) square feet and located not more than five (5) feet above ground level at its highest point, identifying the subdivision, mobile home park, or complex, may be displayed.
 Such sign shall be set back at least ten (10) feet from the edge of the pavement of any public road and shall not obstruct safe sight lines.
+The same restrictions shall apply if such signs are located in a nonresidential district.